Polymorphous Light Eruption

 Wear a hat and sunglasses, long-sleeve shirt and pants, and cover as much exposed skin as possible.
 Darker, thicker clothing provides better protection than thinner, lighter-colored clothing.
 If rashes from PLE are common on your hands, wear gloves while driving during the day.

 Apply it liberally, especially to your face, nose, ears, and neck, and also your chest, shoulders, and back if exposed.
 Broad spectrum sunscreens/sunblocks can block some percentage of UVA rays, although they don’t provide complete protection so you will still be susceptible to PLE reactions.
 Lip balm will help provide some protection for your lips.
 Reapply sunscreen lotion and lip balm every few hours while in the sun, and more frequently if your skin gets wet or sweaty.

-Sunsafe Rx is a natural nutritional supplement made with ingredients that have been clinically shown to help prevent sun damage to your skin.
-These ingredients have also helped those with sensitive skin prevent allergic reactions to the sun.
+Sunsafe Rx is a natural nutritional supplement made with ingredients that have been clinically shown to help promote your defenses against the effects of sun exposure.
+These ingredients have also helped alleviate some of the symptoms of reactions to sunlight in those with sensitive skin.
 Eating foods with these antioxidants can also help: for instance, tomato sauce/paste (with lycopene) and other colorful vegetables with antioxidants such as lutein and zeaxanthin, eggs (with the yolk), and fish with omega-3 fatty acids.

 Try gradual sun exposure